mategvo/jest-puppeteer-demo/README.md

 # expected results

-The test should open chromium browser, google.com page, type in the input and verify text content of the first URL
+The test should open chromium browser, google.com page, type in the input and verify text content of the first result